How are business energy and domestic energy supplies different?

 3. How this affects your business

 The fact that your business energy contracts come to a definitive end means you have to be proactive about setting up a new one.
-Inertia usually proves costly, because energy suppliers put you on 'rollover' rates that are likely to be significantly higher than the price you were paying before the contract ended.
+Inertia usually proves costly, because business electricity and business gas suppliers put you on 'rollover' rates that are likely to be significantly higher than the price you were paying before the contract ended.
 Spending more on energy eats straight into your profit - and with energy representing an average of 10% of businesses' overall cost base, the impact of rolling over could have a serious effect on your bottom line.

 Suppliers are not always overly forthcoming about letting businesses know that their contract is coming to an end - and give them only a limited window in which to act.
-The benefit of contacting Make It Cheaper is that we can put this information in our system and get in contact with you when the right time comes.
+The benefit of contacting Make It Cheaper is that we can put this information in our system and get in contact with you when the right time comes top run a business energy comparison.
 We're motivated to do this because we want to find you the best deal possible and set up your new contract - even if it means sticking with your current supplier on a fixed-rate tariff.